 CO Statement CO1 Understand the classification of meats and different types of cuts of meat products.
-CO2 Develop the knowledge of identification, selection and processing of meat, fish and 4 poultry.
+CO2 Develop the knowledge of identification, selection and processing of meat, fish and poultry.
 CO3 Acquire the required skills needed in plating of food and exotic dishes prepared in hotels.
-CO4 Learn the various bakery dishes using different types of pastries.
-CO5 Exhibit the various Indian cold & hot sweet dishes.
+CO4 CO5 Exhibit the various Indian cold & hot sweet dishes.